jerushachua/social-media-scraper/README.md

  * Searches the #ad hashtag for posts with have `paid promotion` labelled.
  * Visits 1024 photos.
  * Returns an array of users who post have the `paid promotion` label.

+# Output

+A `.csv` file for each tag searched.
+The naming convention is `date-tag.csv`.